Hutchinson-Lab/Cross-validation-for-Geospatial-Data/README.md

 ```

 ## Options
-We also provide three scripts for those who are interested in exploring more.
 * [`gen_sim`](./gen_sim.jl): It produces the simulation datasets.
 Users can generate simulations as many as they want by `sim`, and change the number of sampling points and sampling strategy as well.
-* [`bcv`](./bcv.r): It splits the training set into blocks based on their geo coordinateusers, and then assign blocks into folds for cross-validation.
+* [`bcv`](./bcv.r): It splits the training set into blocks based on their geocoordinates, and then assign blocks into folds for cross-validation.
 Users can fine-tune the hyperparameters the number of folds by `k` and the block size by `bs`.
 * [`cramer`](./cramer.r): It performs the statistical test on training and test features and reports the statistics and p value.
 Users can set a different significance level by `alpha`.